-High blood pressure (hypertension) is a common condition in which the force of your blood against your artery walls is too high, too often.
+High blood pressure (mate pēhanga toto) is a common condition in which the force of your blood against your artery walls is too high, too often.
 Ongoing high blood pressure puts stress on your heart and can lead to health problems, such as heart disease and stroke.
 High blood pressure is also known as hypertension.